Eulisha/Raven-Split/README.md

 ```
     1. Pick up two nodes (people) as start and end in the graph.
     2. Pick up one path that can go from start to end, which might pass through couple of nodes (other people).
-    3. Find the bottleneck capacity, which is minimum debt amount on this path (the minimun debt).
+    3. Find the bottleneck capacity, which is the minimum debt amount on this path (the minimum debt).
     4. For each edge, minus bottleneck capacity to get residual (remaining debts).
-    5. Add this capacity to the shortest path (which is edge of start to end in our definition).
+    5. Add this capacity to the shortest path (which is the edge of start to end in our definition).
 ```

-  _Note: In this algorithm, we will not build a new payback relation if there is no current debt relation between the two people.
-(In real world cases, it is probably that the two people are not knowing each other but just join the same group.)_
+  _Note: In this algorithm, we will not build a new payback relation if there is no current debt relationship between the two people.
+(In real-world cases, it is probably that the two people are not knowing each other but just join the same group.)_

-- #### A simple example of three members' group:
+- #### A simple example of three–member–group:

 <div align="center"><img width="70%" alt="three people example" src="https://user-images.githubusercontent.com/62165222/196587649-b2d886bd-ced5-4b5f-8dcf-1e630449ee47.png"/></div>

-    0. Prepare data: Calcuate balance with raw data.
+    0. Prepare data: Calculate balance with raw data.
 Make sure only one edge between two nodes.
     1. Origin debt: Adam owes Euli $100, Adam owes Tim $50, and Tim owes Euli $50.
     2. Process with algorithm: Adam owes Tim $50, and Tim owes Euli $50 => This can change to Adam paying Euli $50 directly
     3. Get simplified solution: Adam pays Euli $100 + $50 = $150.

-- #### A glance at a complex example of ten member's group:
+- #### A glance at a complex example of ten-member–group:
 <div align="center"><img alt="Ten_people_best_settle_solution" src="https://user-images.githubusercontent.com/62165222/195868659-2ea111ef-6848-4a19-ac78-4f704ce55cc2.gif" width="70%"/></div>

     1. Having 30 debts between group members